MakeSchool-Tutorials/Environment-Setup/P02-Terminal-Setup/content.md

 > [action]
 >
-> 1. To do this, open your Finder application, go to File->New Window.
+> 1. Open your Finder application, go to File->New Window.
 Once the window is open press CMD + SHIFT + . which will tell the finder to show hidden files.

 <!-- -->

-> [info]
-> It's easy to reverse this change - just follow the same steps, replacing `YES` with `NO`.

 # Homebrew